NewsAppsUMD/second-news-app-umd/docs/index.rst

 Save app.py, reload the index page and check the terminal again.
 Lots of printing!

-We’ve been flexing our sweet new Peewee ORM, testing our skills at querying and counting and WHEREing without WHEREs, but how about we actually make this useful?
-In the next section we’ll take a look at how we can put this data on the actual web page.
+We've been flexing our sweet new Peewee ORM, testing our skills at querying and counting and WHEREing without WHEREs, but how about we actually make this useful?
+In the next section we'll take a look at how we can put this data on the actual web page.

 *****************
 Act 4: Hello HTML